 David’s superiors inform him that his branch could be absorbed which would lead to redundancies.
 He struggles to keep this information from his staff.
 Tim finds ways to amuse himself when he’s forced to share a space with the uptight Gareth.

 David is being shadowed by Donna, his friend’s daughter.
-He is embarrassed when he discovers a pornographic photo of himself is spreading around the office and appoints Gareth to find out who doctored it.
-The “invetigation” turns up unexpected leads.
+He is embarrassed when he discovers a pornographic photo of himself spreading around the office.
+He appoints Gareth to find out who doctored it and the “invetigation” turns up unexpected leads.

 It’s Quiz Night in the office.
 On one side, there’s David and his obnoxious bestie Chris Finch.
 On the other side, there’s Tim (who is celebrating his 30th birthday) and Ricky.
 When David finds out Ricky was on a TV game show, his jealousy grows.

 Rowan is brought in to train the staff but finds he’s constantly clashing with David, who wants to use the event to showcase his skills as a singer/songwriter; After Dawn’s engagement to Lee hits a bump in the road, Tim tries to cheer her up.

 David tries to hire a new secretary to prove to management that his branch is still effective.
 Meanwhile, David discovers that Donna is sleeping with someone in the office, which leads to a confrontation when the employees party at a Slough nightclub.

 The Slough office takes on the employees from the Swindon branch and David immediately butts heads with his new boss, the charismatic Neil.
 When David tells a racist joke to ingratiate himself with the new staff, he ends up in hot water.